office photo

 Since establishing his practice in 1984, Peter has actively litigated civil rights cases, including reapportionment cases, First and Fourth Amendment cases, law enforcement misconduct cases (representing both plaintiffs and defendants), and equal protection and due process claims, in both state and federal courts.

-Peter's interest in international human rights law stems from a deeply held belief that the world should be governed by the rule of law, and that every persons's right to life, liberty and dignity should be enforcible as a matter of international law.
+Peter's interest in international human rights law stems from a deeply held belief that the world should be governed by the rule of law, and that every persons right to life, liberty and dignity should be enforcible as a matter of international law.
 In 2009 Peter's book, Human Rights and the Alien Tort Statute: Law, History and Analysis, was published by the American Bar Association.
+Peter went to Mongolia from May to July 2011, to work as an advisor for the Center for Human Rights and Development.

 Additional